Last Updated on May 17, 2022 by Thalia

 The first thing I do when I get myself into a rut or feel like shit is to limit my time on social media.

-Scrolling through hot girl summer pics, entrepreneur incomes and milestones and motivating content can sometimes make me feel worse.
+Scrolling through hot girl summer pics, “that girl” reels, entrepreneur incomes and milestones and motivating content can sometimes make me feel worse.

 I avoid triggering content and choose to consume content that will make me laugh.